Entries from March 2012 ↓

 READING A STORY CAN BE LIKENED to climbing a mountain.
 You start by getting familiar with your setting.
 Next you begin the long, steady climb, with all its zigs, zags, and pitfalls.
 The most exciting moment comes as you finally arrive at the apex—and then you descend rapidly down the other side.
 Your journey ends with satisfaction when you reach the bottom.

 How can a writer take her readers on such an adventure?
-Follow this traditional format for telling a good story.
+Follow a traditional format for telling a good story.

 Begin your story with a bit of background.
 Here’s where you establish the setting, introduce the protagonist, and lay out some key details to provide context for the story.

 Conflict is crucial in a good story.
 The narrative begins to take shape when you introduce a conflict or obstacle.
-In storytelling, there are several ways a writer can do this:
+In storytelling, this is known as rising action, and there are several ways a writer can do this:

 Man against himself is an internal conflict that arises when the character struggles against his or her conscience.
 The character may be wrestling with a decision, dealing with a bad habit, or fighting a temptation, for example.